cryostatio/cryostat-legacy/HTTP_API.md

 * #### `CredentialsGetHandler`

     ##### synopsis
     List stored credentials.
-Only the `id` and `matchExpression` are provided here.
+Only the `id`, `matchExpression` and `numMatchingTargets` are provided here, where `numMatchingTargets` is is the number of known targets matching the `matchExpression`.

     ##### request
     `GET /api/v2.2/credentials`